syedfasihzaidi480/Biometric-verification-system/MOBILE_SIGNIN_FIX.md

 ## Status: ✅ RESOLVED

-The user `fasihzaidi480@gmail.com` is now properly registered in the database and can successfully sign in to the mobile app.
+The test user is now properly registered in the database and can successfully sign in to the mobile app.

 ---
 **Date**: November 2, 2025